henrik42/solo/README.md

     solo-project$ mkdir -p src/clj/solo

+All this has already been done for you in branch `step-one`.

-Now we're ready to implement the _core logic_ of _Solo_.
-There are just a few functions for retrieving the current log4j loggers and for setting the log-level of a logger.
+There are just a few functions in `solo-project/src/clj/solo/core.clj` for retrieving the current log4j loggers and for setting the log-level of a logger.
 That's all we need.

-This is the relevant part of the code in `solo-project/src/clj/solo/core.clj`:
+This is the relevant part of the code:

+    (ns solo.core
+      (:import [org.apache.log4j Logger Level]))

     (defn logger->map [log4j-logger]
       {:logger-name (.getName log4j-logger)
        :log-level (-> log4j-logger .getLevel str)})